However once we were shown how to empty and flush a black tank, we soon realized that it is not as bad as it seems, but the cost started to add up...

 About a cup or two down the black tank and/or grey tanks (if you like) will keep everything dissolving nicely.

-Keep a batch brewing going at all times and when I run out of the batch that I'm using, I switch over to the brewing batch to use and make another batch (draining out the sold bits before I use it).
+Keep a batch brewing going at all times and when I run out of the batch that I'm using, I switch over to the brewing batch to use and make another batch (draining out the solid bits before I use it).

 I use two old laundry detergent containers for this process, one of which I cut the spout off of, so I could fit the lemon pieces into it and the other I left the spout on for easy of use.